flopezag/IoTAgent-Turtle/docker/Readme.md

 ```

 ### Overriding config.json
-We could create our own config.json and override the one in the docker by default
+We could create our own config.json and the default configuration file in the docker:
 ```
 docker run --rm -p 5000:5000 --name io -v our-local-config.json:/opt/IoTAgent-turtle/common/config.json iotagent-turtle
 ```

 ### As docker file

-We can consider writing a docker-compose.yaml file as the following one to start everything (orion-ld, the name of our orion server is named according to our config.json file:
+We can consider writing a docker-compose.yaml file as the following one to start everything (orion-ld, the name of our orion server is named according to our config.json file (see "broker" key):

 ```
 version: "3.8"